The Bonfire of the Vanities (film): Plot

-Finally, Sherman is left without any allies to support him except for the sympathetic Judge Leonard White and the remorseful Fallow.
-Fallow gains a tremendous advantage and insight into the case when he is dating a woman who is the sub-letting landlord of Maria's apartment, and knows of secret recordings of conversations in the apartment made by the building owners to prove that the woman is not in fact living in the rent-controlled apartment herself.
-She discovers information about the McCoy case (where Maria states she was driving the car), which she gives to Fallow, who in turn covertly supplies it to McCoy's defense attorney.
+Sherman is left without any allies except for the sympathetic Judge White and the remorseful Fallow.
+Fallow gains insight into the case by dating Caroline Heftshank, a woman sub-letting an apartment to Maria.
+Secret recordings made by the building owners can prove Caroline isn't in fact living in the rent-controlled apartment herself.
+She discovers information about the McCoy case, where Maria states she was driving the car, which she gives to Fallow, who in turn covertly supplies it to McCoy's defense attorney Tom Killian.

 Sherman gets his hands on a tape and plays the recording in court, where it reveals Maria directly contradicting the evidence she has just given, showing she has been perjuring herself and causing her to faint.
 Sherman plays the tape on a tape recorder inside his briefcase connected to a small loudspeaker that he holds on the desk.

-When the judge orders that he approach the bench with this evidence, he asserts that the tape is his (making it admissible evidence), resulting in his acquittal.
-The people in the court go into an uproar, to which Judge White launches into a tirade that they have no right to act self-righteous and smarmy, or that they are above Sherman, considering Reverend Bacon claims to help disadvantaged New Yorkers but actually engages in race baiting, or that the District Attorney Weiss pushed this case not in the interest of justice but in the interest of appealing to minority voters to further his political career by appealing to their desire to "get even".
-After the Judge makes his point, he begs the people to be decent and change their ways, letting Sherman go.
+When Judge White orders that he approach the bench with this evidence, he asserts that the tape is his, making it admissible evidence, resulting in his acquittal.

+The people in the court go into an uproar, to which Judge White launches into a tirade that they have no right to act self-righteous and smarmy, or that they are above Sherman, considering civil rights leader Reverend Bacon claims to help disadvantaged New Yorkers but actually engages in race baiting, or that Weiss pushed the case not in the interest of justice but to further his political career by appealing to minority voters' desire to "get even".
+After Judge White makes his point, he begs the people to be decent and change their ways, letting Sherman go.
 A year later, a large audience is applauding the premiere of Fallow's book.
-Fallow says that Sherman McCoy has moved away from New York City to an unknown destination, presumably to live in obscurity.
+Fallow says that Sherman has moved away from New York City to an unknown destination, presumably to live in obscurity.

-Cast

-In addition, George Plimpton has a credited cameo appearance, Geraldo Rivera has an uncredited cameo appearance, and Hanks's wife Rita Wilson has a small but intense role as the PR woman at the beginning of the movie.